root-foundation/root/README.md

 ## Applying principles

-### Competition

-To encourage competition, FoundationOrg will enable and encourage _other_ entities to operate on top of it to cultivate a rich ecosystem of products and services that can be used _through_ tokens.

-Initially, to kickstart the network, FoundationOrg will create a for-profit company (FirstCompany) that will ensure legal compliance among other functions like: admission, product (client), discovery, etc. Critically, owning shares in a token does _not_ come with any rights such as influence over what the token holder does, governance, access to the token information, etc. without _explicit_ permission of the token owner.
-Thus, FirstCompany will also work to prevent (and penalize) any violations of these principles

-FirstCompany will operate like a lean, hungry startup.

-Initially, FoundationOrg and the FirstCompany will act seemingly as one because they both want the same exact thing: bringing tokens to the world as quickly as possible to unlock potential.
-Over time, there will be a growing tension between FoundationOrg & the FirstCompany.
-FoundationOrg will create opportunities for other entities to come and build on top of the _Foundation_ — who may even directly compete with the FirstCompany — to cultivate healthy competition to ensure a rich ecosystem of products and services.

-FoundationOrg will make sure that the _only_ advantage the FirstCompany has is being first by ensuring users aren't locked into any particular product / service.

-The incentive structure of a company doesn't allow it to remain relevant for centuries.
-Sooner or later, the FirstCompany will be outcompeted on _all_ of its functions.
-New companies will form and die in their efforts to serve the growing changing needs of users.
-FoundationOrg, on the other hand, is designed to last.

-### Progressive decentralization
+### 1. Progressive decentralization

 The core technology, and all of FoundationOrg’s creations, will be built upon decentralized primitives.
-Individuals will have complete power over their token information and can control access (visibility and otherwise).
-This control will be ensured at the technical level.

-Initially, FoundationOrg and FirstCompany will have a lot of control.
+Initially, FoundationOrg will hold a lot of control.
 Over time, as the network matures, FoundationOrg will progressively decentralize control.
-For example, early on the FoundationOrg / FirstCompany will handle reputation and fraud in a centralized way: managing complaints from users, investigating and banning / pursuing legal actions, etc. Over time, as the network matures, FoundationOrg will decentralize reputation by incentivizing users themselves to accurately identify misrepresentation / fraud[^decentralized_reputation].
+For example, early on the FoundationOrg will handle reputation and fraud in a centralized way: managing complaints from users, investigating and banning/pursuing legal actions, etc. Over time, as the network matures, FoundationOrg will decentralize reputation by incentivizing users themselves to accurately identify misrepresentation/fraud[^decentralized_reputation].

 [^decentralized_reputation]: Perhaps something like a transparent, decentralized [community notes](https://vitalik.eth.limo/general/2023/08/16/communitynotes.html) with appropriate financial incentives.

-Similarly, as the network matures, FoundationOrg will enable token holders to _vote_ on decisions such as the rules that entities who are building on the network must adhere to.
-Voting will be a fluid, continuous process — not limited to discrete voting events.
-Only such a realtime voting system can enable the network to adapt quickly enough to a world that is changing exponentially fast.
-Thus, rules & policies can be updated in real-time based on the current "vote allocation".
-In addition to fluid, realtime voting, individuals will be able to transfer their voting power (for _all_ or _subset_ or _type_ of decisions) to others, which can be revoked at any time.
-Such a _representative_ voting system will be required as the rate of decision making grows exponentially.

-Thus, over time, FoundationOrg will _truly_ ensure power to the people at _all_ layers of functionality — not only through words, but also through instruments and technologies.
+Such progressive decentralization will enable a rich, competitive ecosystem of ideas, companies, entities, etc. to emerge upon this tokenized foundation.
+And, users will increasingly have control and influence over all policy and decision making in the network (and how entities engage with the network) through a realtime, fluid _voting system_.

-### Forkability
+### 2. Fork-ability

+This system will be fork-able at its core.
 If FoundationOrg stops serving its users in the way they want, the core ledger itself can be forked, a new NetworkToken issued, and a new foundation can continue the work towards uniting humanity and unlocking its potential in a way that's actually aligned with what users want.

 All of the FoundationOrg’s activity will be publicly available in _this_ repository under an [MIT license](LICENSE), enabling anyone to fork anything we do without our permission.

-### Transparency

-Technologically, the system is transparent (todo).
-Every edit to the core ledger is recorded and public.
-Anyone can verify and audit what happens in this system.
+Over time, as the network progressively decentralizes, _even_ entities operating on top of the Foundation will become fork-able because users will vote for policies that force transparency and fork-ability.

-Culturally, FoundationOrg will operate transparently: every cent it spends, every idea it produces, every conversation it has, every line of code it writes will be published for the world to see, judge, and steal.
-FoundationOrg will hold no secrets.
-It doesn't need them.
+Over time, FoundationOrg will progressively[^transparency] become more transparent: every cent it spends, every idea it produces, every conversation it has, every line of code it writes will be published for the world to see, judge, and steal.
+Yet, even today, FoundationOrg will be _far_ more transparent than any organization.

+[^transparency]: We have stories we believe are too early to share.

 ## Superintelligence